dewlb/Portfolio/readme.txt

 ////////////////////////////////////////////////////////EXTERNAL LINKS////////////////////////////////////////////////////
 LinkedIn: https://www.linkedin.com/in/ethanjewell04/
-Repository for full-stack Web-based Contact Manager Project (Team): https://github.com/dewlb/SP1
+Repository for full-stack Web-based Contact Manager Project: https://github.com/dewlb/SP1 Repository for full-stack Web and Mobile Tournament Manager Project: https://github.com/dewlb/LP1

 ///////////////////////////////////////////////////////FILE DESCRIPTIONS//////////////////////////////////////////////////
 Key: *** means I feel this project is one of the more interesting pieces of code I have.